MannyBinning/behind-the-blur/README.md

 - [GTmetrix](https://gtmetrix.com/) was used to test the speed of the website.

 - [JSHint](https://jshint.com/) was used to test all the javascript files.

+- [Brian Design](https://twitter.com/briandesignz?lang=en) and his tutorials have used to help achieve goals where needed.

 # Acknowledgement